-Forza Horizon 4 brings close to 1000 unique vehicles to its car list, so you can be forgiven for feeling a bit daunted when you’re just getting started and wondering where to spend your credits.
+Forza Horizon 4's car list is daunting.
+With more than 1000 cars, it can be tough figuring out which rides are the best when you’re just getting started and wondering where to spend your credits.
 The introduction of seasons also means that the world's roads and tracks place very different demands on your vehicle in summer and winter.
 A car you love driving in the spring may not be right for you when everything freezes over.

-In putting together a guide to help you fill your garage most effectively, we pinpointed a few key areas: overall speed and handling, winter suitability, and boosts for credits/level grinding.
+In putting together a car list of Forza Horizon 4's best wheels, we pinpointed a few key areas: overall speed and handling, winter suitability, and boosts for credits/level grinding.
 You can also check out our guide to earning super wheelspins to unlock cars more quickly.
 With all that in mind, let’s hit the road with our fleet of Forza Horizon 4's best cars.

 Price: 2,850 Credits

 Yep, again.
 FH3 players will have already spent a lot of time in the One:1 thanks to its peerless straight line speed and surprisingly nimble handling, and despite the inclusion of a few new supercars in FH4, this remains the quickest overall car.

 Why does that matter?
 Well, while it’s true that you can compete in any vehicle you choose in the vast majority of FH4’s events, when you do it in a One:1, you complete them quicker.
 That means blitzing through the game faster and earning credits at a faster rate.
 Chances are you’ll earn a lot of ultimate high speed bonuses each race too, which will help tick up your influence and unlock car perks—and if you invest those perks back into this car, the more you earn again.

 The only downside to the One:1, other than its silly name, is that it doesn’t currently have a Forza Edition, so it doesn’t have a speed, credits, or clean/dirty racing boost baked into it.
 And that leads us rather neatly onto our next pick.